own the global mixing platform.

-Directional vortex mixing without walls, corners, agitators, or strainers
+vortex mixing geometry without walls, corners, agitators, or strainers

-Just shake for 5-seconds and watch the vortex hydrodynamics in motion, followed by an extended self-sustaining spin.
+Just shake for 5-seconds and watch the vortex hydrodynamics in motion, followed by an extended self-sustaining swirl.
 Bottles and cups can be manufactured in various sizes and materials, such as:

 A Vacuum Insulated Stainless Steel Sample is available for review during qualified discussions.